groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/webp-to-csv.md

         - icon: "far fa-file-WEBP"
           title: " About WEBP File Format"
           content: |
             WebP, introduced by Google, is a modern raster web image file format that is based on lossless and lossy compression.
 It provides same image quality while considerably reducing the image size.
 Since most of the web pages use images as effective representation of data, the use of WebP images in web pages results in faster loading of web pages.
-As per Google, WebP lossless images are 26% smaller in size compared to PNGs, while WebP lossy images are 25-34% smaller than comparable JPEG images.
-Images are compared based on the Structural Similarity (SSIM) index between WebP and other image file formats.
-WebP is a sister project of WebM multimedia container format.

           link: "https://docs.fileformat.com/image/webp/"

     format:
         # format loop
-        - icon: "fas fa-file-csv"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"